 But let’s take it one step at a time.

 Here is a fun way to reinforce letter recognition–it’s called “Street Names.”
-This example is found in one of the Mother Goose Time curriculum kits.
+This example is found in one of the Experience Curriculum kits.

 Try it out: